UTexas

 The budget process, budgetary methods, governmental accounting analysis of financial statements, government revenues, debt management, and other financial management techniques for public and nonprofit programs.
 Three lecture hours a week for one semester.
 Prerequisite: Graduate standing.

-P A 391F.
-Advanced Financial Management.
+P A 391G.
+Advanced Topics In Public Financial Management.

 P A 392C.
 Theory and Philosophy of Public Policy I.